™

 I'm an artist.
 Whatever I do, whether I'm making art or not, I do as an artist.
 When I built houses, I built houses as an artist.
 When I am building speakers, I am building speakers as an artist, because that is who I am.

-The flagship.
-Real stone on the front and base โ dense and heavy, creating a solid launch pad for sound.
+The flagship open baffle speaker.
+Real stone on the front and base — dense and heavy, creating a solid launch pad for sound.
 When the drivers vibrate, the stone doesn't move.
 Beautiful and effective.

-Custom stone and wood options available โ from granite to marble or oak to cherry and walnut.
+Custom stone and reclaimed hardwood options available — from granite to Carrara marble, oak to cherry and walnut.
+Every pair built to order in Elgin, Illinois.

 From $6,999 / pair